juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

 * SCSI controller 0 VMware Paravirtual
 * Change Type VMware Paravirtual
 * SCSI Bus Sharing None

+I have used smaller with 1 CPU and 10GB of disk.
+So fare no issues.

 ### Enabling disk UUID on virtual machines